Welsh Triathlon Super Series 2020

-The Welsh Super Series returns for 2019, a continuation of some of last years’ favourite Welsh Super Series stages, with a blend of new events, and new locations by new organisers.
-Once again, the Welsh Super Series will showcase the sport of Triathlon, as well as Wales’ natural ability to hold some beautiful, yet challenging events.
+Season 3 of the Welsh Triathlon Super Series returns, with a continuation of some favourite series stages from the previous two years, as well as two new locations as the series expands again in 2020.
+Once again, the Welsh Super Series will showcase the sport of Triathlon, as well as Wales’ ability to hold some beautiful, yet challenging events.

-The aim of the series is to be the best Non-Drafting series in the UK, and as a result, aims to attract some of the UKs top age group racers, as well as those talented athletes who are on the cusp on making the transition into elite competition.
-The range of events and location allows triathlon enthusiasts, seasoned club athletes, social newcomers to the sport to toe the line with some of the UKs most promising young racing talent.
+The aim of the series is to be the best Non-Drafting series in the UK, and as a result, aims to attract some of the UKs top age group racers from across the Home Nations, as well as those talented athletes who are on the cusp on making the transition into elite competition.
+The range of events and location allows triathlon enthusiasts, seasoned club athletes, social newcomers to the sport to toe the line with some of the UKs most promising racing talent.

-Again, the series will consist of 6 events, 3 sprint triathlons and 3 olympic distance triathlons, distributed from May through to September covering the whole of Wales.
-From the Gower Peninsula to the coast of Anglesey; from the coastal path of Llanelli to the shadows of Snowdonia, the series is a visual experience as well as a sporting one!
-Information on each of the individual stages can be found on our Race the Series page, as well as links to additional activities which support each event.
-All stages of the Welsh Super Series 2019 are permitted by the British Triathlon Federation, and will therefore follow the BTF Competiton Rules
+The series will consist of 6 events in 2020, consisting of three sprint distance triathlons and three standard distance triathlons, running from May through to September 2020, ranging from Llanberis and Bala in the North, to Broadhaven and Gower in the West and Port Talbot and Barry in the South.
+From the shadows of Snowdonia to the coast of the South and West, the series is a visual experience as well as a sporting one!
+Information on each of the individual stages can be found on our Race the Series page.
+All stages of the Welsh Super Series 2019 are permitted by the British Triathlon Federation, and will therefore follow the BTF Competition Rules.

 - You can race in as many events as you wish, but your four highest scores will be counted towards the series scores.